Should I Pay Cash Or Finance My Car?

 If you’ve been saving for a while to buy a car, you may still want to consider financing.

 Think about what else you could do with the cash you’ve saved up.
 Could you pay off other debts, for example, or put it toward repairs or improvements to your home?
+Or maybe you’d prefer to use that excess cash to invest in other investment opportunities or even fund part of your business finance needs.

 You may also simply want to keep that money in your savings account so you’re prepared for a rainy day.